 Sodium bicarbonate (baking soda, bicarb) can be used to raise the pH of a pool.
-It is weakly basic, so you should know that you might need a large amount to change the pH.
+It is weakly basic, so a large amount may be required to change the pH.
 You should note that bicarb will raise the alkalinity of the pool significantly, which should be avoided if it is already within range.